-- The exact setting of your oven temperature assures proper cooking of your food, both inside and outside: - Too low your food cooks too slowly and will dry out. - Too High your foods burns and cooks unevenly. - If you are new to convection cooking, BroilKing suggests setting your Convection Oven to a temperature of about 30°F 50°F lower than what you would have set it at in a conventional oven.
-Let the food tell you what it needs; if it browns too fast, turn the oven temperature down. - If you experience uneven cooking, the solution is usually as simple as turning the oven temperature down a few degrees (10°F 25°F).
+- The exact setting of your oven temperature assures proper cooking of your food, both inside and outside: - Too low your food cooks too slowly and will dry out. - Too High your foods burns and cooks unevenly. - If you are new to convection cooking, Cadco suggests setting your LineChefTM Convection Oven to a temperature of about 30°F 50°F lower than what you would have set it at in a conventional oven.
+Let the food tell you what it needs; if it browns too fast, turn the oven temperature down.